What will my Abdominoplasty / Tummy Tuck Scar look like?

 7. How does your Surgeon decide where your abdominoplasty scar (Tummy Tuck scar) will be located?

-- The scar for any plastic surgery procedure is always where the incision line needs to be in order for your Surgeon to aim to get you a great result.
+- The scar for any plastic surgery procedure is always where the incision line needs to be in order for your Surgeon to aim to get you a desired result.

 - The same holds true for body contouring after weight loss or pregnancy, such as removal of the abdominal apron, excess abdominal fat and drooping belly skin through what’s called a Tummy Tuck (Abdominoplasty) procedure.